 Technology in terms you understand.
 Sign up for the Confident Computing newsletter for weekly solutions to make your life easier.
 Click here and get The Ask Leo!
 Guide to Staying Safe on the Internet — FREE Edition as my thank you for subscribing!

-What Is a Clipboard?
+What Is the Clipboard?
+Where Is the Clipboard?

-The clipboard is another one of the small, but powerful little items that we
+The clipboard is another one of the small but powerful little items that we often take for granted.

-It’s such a simple thing and yet we never talk about exactly what it is or
+It’s such a simple thing, yet we never talk about what it is or why one would care.

 We just use it.
 Constantly.
 Every single day.